 Conclusion

-Website speed optimization is not just about SEO; it’s about delivering a seamless experience to your visitors.
+In conclusion, website speed optimization is not just about SEO; rather, it’s about delivering a seamless experience to your visitors.